Nominated University Staff Contact - Elite Athlete Student Coordinator

 - National squad members from Sport Australia funded sports

-If an athlete falls outside of these organisations, they may submit an application for consideration, to the University.
-Australian Institute of Sport representative/s can investigate, verify and make a recommendation where required.
+If an athlete falls outside of these organisations they may submit an application for consideration by the University.
+The AIS can investigate, verify and make a recommendation where required.